apache/ignite-extensions/modules/gatling-ext/examples/README.md

 It uses the [Gatling Maven Plugin](https://github.com/gatling/gatling-maven-plugin) which is a currently recommended way to package and maintain Gatling simulations.

+Note, that these example simulations start the Ignite server node by themselves.
+This is done for simplicity.

+In the real testing conditions the Ignite server nodes forming the cluster under the test would be started in some other way outside the simulation class.

 ## Simulations included

 * ignite.DslPutAsyncThinPool
 * ignite.DslPutGetThinTx
 * ignite.LambdaPutBinarySelect

-## Run simulations

-Before running any simulation included here the Ignite cluster should be started manually.
-At least one server node should run on localhost.

-### Run from command line
+## Run simulation from command line

 Individual simulation can be run by maven.
 Its name should be passed as a *gatling.simulationClass* system property.